Millionaire John du Pont was certainly eccentric, but Dave Schultz never anticipated that he could be a murderer.

 The Heir To A Fortune

 John E. du Pont was American royalty as a member of the family behind the du Pont chemical company.
-His family raised thoroughbred horses on their 800-acre farm in Newtown Square, Pa., where a young du Pont wandered the grounds obsessing over birds and wildlife — a small refuge from an isolated childhood.
+His family raised thoroughbred horses on their 800-acre farm in Newtown Square, Pennsylvania, where a young du Pont wandered the grounds obsessing over birds and wildlife — a small refuge from an isolated childhood.

 Inside his mansion, du Pont was an incredibly lonely child.
 His father was rarely at home and his siblings, who were far older than him, barely acknowledged that he was alive.
 The only friend he thought he had was the son of his chauffeur – although, in time, du Pont would find out that his mother had paid the boy to pretend to like him.
 It didn’t help that, innately, du Pont was eccentric to say the least.